nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/ffmpeg-installation.md

-# Adding ffmpeg and ffprobe to your PATH on Windows
+# Adding FFmpeg and ffprobe to your PATH on Windows

-Some parts of Sofie (specifically the Package Manager) require that [`ffmpeg`](https://www.ffmpeg.org/) and [`ffprobe`](https://ffmpeg.org/ffprobe.html) be available in your `PATH` environment variable.
+Some parts of Sofie (specifically the Package Manager) require that [`FFmpeg`](https://www.ffmpeg.org/) and [`FFprobe`](https://ffmpeg.org/ffprobe.html) be available in your `PATH` environment variable.
 This guide will go over how to download these executables and add them to your `PATH`.

 ### Installation

-1. `ffmpeg` and `ffprobe` can be downloaded from the [FFmpeg Downloads page](https://ffmpeg.org/download.html) under the "Get packages & executable files" heading.
+1. `FFmpeg` and `FFprobe` can be downloaded from the [FFmpeg Downloads page](https://ffmpeg.org/download.html) under the "Get packages & executable files" heading.
 At the time of writing, there are two sources of Windows builds: `gyan.dev` and `BtbN` -- either one will work.
-2. Once downloaded, extract the archive to some place permanent such as `C:\Program Files\ffmpeg`.
+2. Once downloaded, extract the archive to some place permanent such as `C:\Program Files\FFmpeg`.
-   - You should end up with a `bin` folder inside of `C:\Program Files\ffmpeg` and in that `bin` folder should be three executables: `ffmpeg.exe`, `ffprobe.exe`, and `ffplay.exe`.
+   - You should end up with a `bin` folder inside of `C:\Program Files\FFmpeg` and in that `bin` folder should be three executables: `ffmpeg.exe`, `ffprobe.exe`, and `ffplay.exe`.
 3. Open your Start Menu and type `path`.
 An option named "Edit the system environment variables" should come up.
 Click on that option to open the System Properties menu.

    ![Start Menu screenshot](/img/docs/edit_system_environment_variables.jpg)